Longwings

 (NCBI-index: 64452)

 The Dutch name of this fritillary is not official.
 I chose this one based on the host plant.
 The Rustic (Cupha erymanthis) has orange-brown forewings in the basal area and dark brown in the wing tip with several spots.
-Between the basal area and the wing tip, there are yellowish disc spots with three or four dark brown spots in cells 2, 3, and 4.
+There are yellowish disc spots between the basal area and the wing tip, with three or four dark brown spots in cells 2, 3, and 4.
 The hindwings are orange-brown with dark brown transverse lines formed by small arcs and a row of dark brown spots.
-The color of the underside of the wings is paler.
-The fast-flying adults can often be seen flying around bushes and bushes along various hiking trails.
+The colour of the underside of the wings is paler.
+The fast-flying adults can often fly around bushes and bushes along various hiking trails.
 The wingspan is approximately 55mm.
 Host plant: Indian plum.
 Dutch name: Pruimparelmoervlinder.
 Frisian name:

 Tribe: Vagrantini